 Hares are vulnerable to predators both as leverets and as adults.
-Foxes will hunt adult hares and leverets, while wedge-tailed eagles are a major threat to adult hares and feral cats pose a major threat to leverets.
+Foxes and feral cats will hunt adult hares and leverets, while wedge-tailed eagles are a major threat to adult hares.

 Diseases and parasites

-European hares are prone to several different types of parasites and disease which cause a higher proportion of deaths than predators.
-European hares may also be affected by RHDV2, a form of the calicivirus.
+European hares are prone to several different parasites and diseases that can cause a higher mortality rates than predators.
+European hares are also be affected by RHDV2, a form of the calicivirus.
 Importantly, RHDV1 K5 has never been shown to affect any species other than rabbits.

 Four species of nematodes, six species of coccidian, liver flukes and two species of dog tapeworms are all internal parasites that infect European hares in Australia.
 Several species of external parasites have also been observed on European hares in Australia including the: